Pre-booming, alternative measures, and equivalent compliance

 - Rate A — product is transferred at a rate greater than 500 gallons per minute

-- Rate B — product is transferred at a rate that is 500 gallons or less
+- Rate B — product is transferred at a rate that is 500 gallons or less per minute

-Any Rate A transfers being completed by a regulated facility or vessel must pre-boom if it is safe and effective to do so.
+Any Rate A transfers being conducted by a regulated facility or vessel must pre-boom if it is safe and effective to do so.
 If weather and water conditions or other factors don't allow the deployment of boom, then facilities and vessels must comply with alternative measures to contain potential spills.
-All Rate B transfers being completed by regulated facilities or vessels may pre-boom or comply with the appropriate alternative measures.
+All Rate B transfers being conducted by regulated facilities or vessels may pre-boom or comply with the appropriate alternative measures.

-|Large, fixed shore-side facilities such as refineries and refueling terminals
+|Large, fixed shore-side facilities such as refineries and refueling terminals.

-|Mobile facilities such as tank trucks, rail cars and portable tankers
+|Mobile facilities such as tank trucks, rail cars and portable tankers.

-|Oil-handling operations such as small tank farms and terminals that transfer oil to non-recreational vessels with fuel capacity above 10,500 gallons
+|Oil-handling operations such as small tank farms and terminals that transfer oil to non-recreational vessels with fuel capacity above 10,500 gallons.

-|Marinas and small fueling stations that transfer oil to non-recreational vessels with fuel capacity below 10,500 gallons
+|Marinas and small fueling stations that transfer oil to non-recreational vessels with fuel capacity below 10,500 gallons.

 We require Class 1, 2, and 3 facilities to pre-boom according to the rate A or rate B requirements.
 Class 4 facilities are not required to pre-boom transfers, although they may elect to do so.

 Our rules allow alternative measures to be taken when pre-booming is unsafe or ineffective.
 Rate A and Rate B transfer alternative measures can differ.